JalanshMunshi/jalansh-munshi-v2/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a full stack software engineer and I am currently pursuing my Masters of Science in Computer Science at Arizona State University (ASU).
-I completed my Bachelors in Information and Communication Technology from DA-IICT, India.
-I am passionate about full-stack Software Engineering because I believe that one can understand a feature fully when one develops both, the frontend and backend.
+Jalansh is a full-stack software engineer and loves to work on different product ideas and is on a path to gain expertise in different aspects of software engineering.
+Currently he is developing frontend interfaces and writing business logic for the ML-based backend systems for {{< staticref "https://www.adobe.com/" "newtab" >}}Adobe{{< /staticref >}} in the generative AI domain.
+He joined Adobe after completing his internship in the same team during the summer of 2022.

-Currently, I develop software for {{< staticref "https://theluminositylab.com/" "newtab" >}}The Luminosity Lab{{< /staticref >}} by working part-time.
-Prior to joining ASU, I worked as a Software Engineer at {{< staticref "https://pirimidtech.com/" "newtab" >}}Pirimid Fintech{{< /staticref >}}, where I developed an e-KYC system from scratch.
-I have also contributed to an Open Source repository named {{< staticref "https://habitica.com/" "newtab" >}}Habitica{{< /staticref >}}, and interned at a US-based MNC named {{< staticref "https://maqsoftware.com/" "newtab" >}}MAQ Software{{< /staticref >}} where I started my journey of full-stack development.
+Prior to joining Adobe, he worked as a software developer (part-time) at the {{< staticref "https://theluminositylab.com/" "newtab" >}}The Luminosity Lab{{< /staticref >}} and has also worked as a full-stack software engineer at {{< staticref "https://pirimidtech.com/" "newtab" >}}Pirimid Fintech{{< /staticref >}}.
+Moreover, he has also made some open source contributions to a repository named {{< staticref "https://habitica.com/" "newtab" >}}Habitica{{< /staticref >}}.
+During these experiences, he has worked on a variety of applications and technology stacks.

-Apart from the technical stuff, I like to read non-fiction, work out, go for hikes, cook new recipes, and travel and explore new places.
-I am always excited to meet new people; so if you're reading this, hit me up!
+Jalansh completed his Master's in Computer Science from Arizona State University (ASU) and his bachelors in Information and Communication Technology from DA-IICT, India.
+Apart from this, Jalansh likes to read, work out, go for hikes, cook new recipes, and travel.
+Jalansh is always excited to meet new people; so if you're reading this, feel free to reach out!

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->